-Interlibrary Loan (ILL), UBorrow, and Florida Academic Repository (FLARE): Getting items the UF Libraries don’t own
+Interlibrary Loan (ILL): Getting items the UF Libraries don’t own

 Do you need a book, journal article, DVD, or another item that isn’t available at one of the UF libraries on campus?
-Try using FLARE, UBorrow, or ILL to retrieve your items.
-The following information and tutorials will show you how to use these three services to get the materials you need.
+Try using the Interlibrary Loan (ILL) service to retrieve your items.
+The following information and tutorials will show you how to use this service to get the materials you need.

 Learning objectives